 Temenos awarded the top ESG rating by MSCI

-Temenos has reached the highest possible ESG score of “AAA” in Morgan Stanley Capital Investment’s (MSCI) 2022 ESG Rating

-/EIN News/ -- GENEVA, Nov.
-11, 2022 (GLOBE NEWSWIRE) -- Temenos (SIX: TEMN) has today announced that it has been awarded a triple A rating in the Morgan Stanley Capital Investment’s (MSCI) ESG rating.
-This represents the highest possible score and marks Temenos as a “leader”, sitting in the top 8 per cent for ESG progress within MSCI’s “Software and Services” category.
+GENEVA, Nov.
+11, 2022 (GLOBE NEWSWIRE) -- Temenos TEMN has today announced that it has been awarded a triple A rating in the Morgan Stanley Capital Investment's (MSCI) ESG rating.
+This represents the highest possible score and marks Temenos as a "leader", sitting in the top 8 per cent for ESG progress within MSCI's "Software and Services" category.

 The report recognizes Temenos' commitment to sustainability and the company's strong management practices to address carbon emissions in comparison to its market peers in its operations as well as its product offering.
 This includes Temenos' commitment to science-based emissions reduction targets that are consistent with keeping global warming to 1.5 degrees Celsius.